Nursing BSN

 Pre-licensure BSN

-The three- and four-year pre-licensure tracks are paths to a BSN degree for highly motivated students.
-These tracks are designed using a concept-based approach.
+The three- and four-year pre-licensure concentrations are paths to a BSN degree for highly motivated students.
+These concentrations are designed using a concept-based approach.
 Through the use of concepts and exemplars, students become active learners who engage in both classroom and clinical learning activities.
 Concept-based learning prepares graduates to gain a deep understanding of health care concepts and application of evidence-based practice, and the aptitude to transfer knowledge, skills and abilities to other concepts and contexts.
 Additionally, concept-based learning leads to higher levels of critical thinking and reasoning skills necessary for competent clinical judgment in the care of clients throughout the lifespan and in a variety of settings in today’s dynamic and complex health care system.

 The BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).